N35N0M/riscvy-business/README.md

 Note that these testbenches were used only to help us integrate PicoRV with GRLIB, and making sure that it functions together with the picorv-to-freeahb adapter and the FreeAHB master.
 It therefore lacks somewhat in coverage for complex behaviors, and does not simulate the end product which you see on chip, as GRLIB peripherals and interrupts are not emulated, and therefore a simpler, earlier version of the firmware is used.

 ## Running the full system testbench with the GRLIB ZC702 ActiveHDL testbench
 If one wishes to perform full system simulation, GRLIB has support for ActiveHDL.
-We have utilized the student edition for this project.
+We have utilized the [student edition](https://www.aldec.com/en/products/fpga_simulation/active_hdl_student) for this project.
 ActiveHDL is only available for Windows, so this requires access to a Windows10 environment.

-With a Windows 10 environment in hand, one is requried to install CYGWIN, which provides UNIX-like functionality to Windows through a custom terminal and environment.
+With a Windows 10 environment in hand, one is requried to install [CYGWIN](https://www.cygwin.com/), which provides packages for many tools usually found in Linux.

-TODO: Finish this by confirming step-by-step in Windows.
-I have to swap OSes first....
+When installing Cygwin, install the following packages:

+- autoconf
+- automake
+- binutils
+- make

+With Cygwin in place, launch a cygwin terminal window.
+Clone and initialize the riscvy-business repository.
+Navigate to ```riscvy-business/riscvy-grlib/designs/leon3-xilinx-zc702-SIM/```.
+Here, run ```make avhdl-launch```, and it should launch ActiveHDL for you.

+ActiveHDL takes a while to setup everything.
+When everything is successfully set up, select ```Create a new waveform``` in the topmost toolbar.
+A waveform window should appear.
+Then, select the ```resources``` tab in the top-left quarter of the ActiveHDL screen, then expand ```testbench.vhd```, then ```cpu0```.
+You should now see a list of top modules.
+Click and drag the topmodules you wish to have wavedumps of.

+We have usually only tracked two components: ```picorv0``` - the toplevel initialization of the PicoRV-based design found in the RISCV library.
+And ```leon3_zc702_stub```, which contains simulator stubs which, amongst other things, show the simulated AXI4 signals to the RAM, which is quite useful for debugging reads and writes.

+Now, press ```Run``` on the topmost toolbar.
+Alternatively alt+F5.
+The testbench will now run.
+While the simple verilog testbenches in the RISC-V library run in seconds, this testbench can run for possibly hours (4+) on a decent laptop.
+So get some coffee.

+If you wish to have some decent debug prints in the meantime, there are some you can enable before running ```make avhdl-launch```.
+In ```riscv-grlib/lib/riscv/picorv/core/picorv32.v``` there are two definitions you can uncomment in order to get some debug prints.
+Defining```debugasm``` will print the processor assembly so you can see what it does.
+Defining ```debug``` will let you see the received instructions and data.

+In ```riscv-grlib/lib/riscv/shared/FreeAHB/ahb_master/sources/ahb_master.v``` you can define ```debug``` to see if bursts are computed correctly.